scherzerthesis/thesis/manuscript.md

 Our lab has previously developed a conditional mouse model of BRAF (V600E) human lung cancers[@pmid:17299132; @pmid:26001956; @pmid:31452510].
 In the _Braf(CAT)_ model, normal BRAF is expressed from a conditional allele prior to Cre-mediated recombination .
 LoxP sites flank human _BRAF_ cDNA encoding normal _BRAF_ exons 15-18.
 Downstream of the LoxP sites is the mutant exon 15 that encodes the murine equivalent of the T1799A mutation that gives rise to the BRAF (V600E) onco-protein.
 Downstream of the mutant exon there is a P2A element and a CAAX-tagged _TdTomato_.
 Therefore, after Cre-mediated recombination, the BRAF (V600E) oncoprotein and fluorophore TdTomato is expressed at normal levels[@pmid:31452510].

-**BRAF (V600E) signaling and cooperating genetic events to LUAD initiation and progression**  Mutational activation of the MAPK pathway forms lung tumors in mice. specifically, expression of BRAF (V600E) in the Surfactant-Protein C expression cells (alveolar type 2 pneumocytes) elicits benign tumor formation that fails to progress to lung adenocarcinoma.
+**BRAF (V600E) Tumorigenesis and Cooperating Events for Progression**  Mutational activation of the MAPK pathway forms lung tumors in mice. specifically, expression of BRAF (V600E) in the Surfactant-Protein C expression cells (alveolar type 2 pneumocytes) elicits benign tumor formation that fails to progress to lung adenocarcinoma.
 It is hypothesized that the cell cycle arrest is dependent on the tumor suppressors P53 and CDKN2A.
 Loss of either P53 or CDKN2A allows tumors to progress to malignant and deadly lung adenocarcinoma.
 Also, activation of WNT signaling and PI3K signaling similarly allows BRAF (V600E) adenomas to progress to adenocarcinoma [@pmid:31452510; @pmid:26567140; @pmid:24589553].
 These observations are in concordance to the &quot;multiple-hit&quot; hypothesis that states that cancers do not arise from single mutagenic events, but are the consequence of sequential assaults on the genome that activate more than one oncogenic pathway.
 These multiple genetic hits allow cells to adopt traits to form cancer, which is coined by Bob Weinberg and Douglas Hanahan as the &quot;Hallmarks of Cancer&quot; [@pmid:21376230; @pmid:35022204].
 The traits include suppression of apoptosis, active proliferation, altered metabolism, changes in cell identity, and forming blood-vessels to supply tumor cells with adequate resources for growth[@pmid:35022204].
 BRAF(V600E) expression alone is sufficient to activate many of the hallmarks of cancer but additional pathways need to be activated, or suppresed, to develop to malignant tumors.
 Great effort has elucidated the proto-oncogenes that drive cancer formation when mutated, such as _MYC_, _RAS_, _PI3K_, and others.
 Yet we still do not fully understand the mechanistic details that determine how genes cooperate to overide tumor suppressive mechanisms and drive cancer progression.

 **Talk here about the prevalence of mutations in the egfr-ras-raf-mek-erk pathway**